diantonioandrea/diantonioandrea/README.md

 As a hobby, I enjoy coding simple programs to solve everyday problems and challenging myself to improve even more; my go-to language is Python.

 I'm currently working on:
-* [**misura**](https://github.com/diantonioandrea/misura): Python library for easy unit handling and conversion for scientific & engineering applications.
+* [**misura**](https://github.com/diantonioandrea/misura): Python library providing effortless unit handling and currency conversion for scientific and engineering purposes.